My Quiet Kitchen

 • fresh turmeric and ginger root

-Mason jar filled with vegetables and homemade pickling brine.
+32 ounce glass jar filled with vegetables and pickling brine.

 How To Make Quick Pickled Vegetables

 The process for quick pickles is very simple.
-Some recipes call for briefly heating the vegetables in the brine, but I prefer to put the raw vegetables directly in the jar.
+Some recipes call for briefly heating the vegetables in the brine, but I prefer to pack the raw vegetables directly into the jar, then pour in the brine.
+This ensures your veggies stay crisp.

 1. Fill a wide-mouth 32 ounce glass jar (or 2 pint jars) with the washed and cut veggies and your desired seasonings (peppercorns, mustard seeds, etc).